 According to a recent report, the corporate eLearning (or eTraining) market is constantly growing and it seems that this tendency will continue in the coming years (the global eLearning market was estimated at USD 144 Billion in 2019 and is expected to reach USD 374.3 Billion by 2026).
-This comes as no surprise given that the business world is already lead by new-generation employees who are more independent and like to do everything in their own way, and the fact that eLearning is a cost-effective solution compared to the in-class training and it has proved extremely helpful when companies need to train international teams that are spread throughout the globe.
+This comes as no surprise since the business world is already lead by new-generation employees who are more independent and like to do things in their own time and pace.
+Also, eLearning is a cost-effective solution compared to in-class training and it has proved extremely helpful when companies need to train international teams that are spread throughout the globe.

 In our internationalized era, where content can reach global audiences in the blink of an eye, the need for eLearning localization is self-evident.
 Therefore, if you are considering creating an eLearning course that will be subsequently localized in one or many foreign languages, there are certain points to take into account: